Mexico's president sees return to pre-pandemic GDP by 3rd quarter

-MEXICO CITY, June 18 (Reuters) - Mexico's President Andres Manuel Lopez Obrador said on Friday he expects that by the third quarter the Mexican economy will reach pre-pandemic levels, after gross domestic product contracted by some 8.5% last year due to the fallout of the coronavirus.
+MEXICO CITY (Reuters) - Mexico’s President Andres Manuel Lopez Obrador said on Friday he expects that by the third quarter the Mexican economy will reach pre-pandemic levels, after gross domestic product contracted by some 8.5% last year due to the fallout of the coronavirus.

 “Without a doubt, by the third quarter of this year we will already be (at the levels) we were before the pandemic,” Lopez Obrador told a news conference.